mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 $$
 p(\omega_0)*Cfa
 $$
 changes the RHS of the Bayes decision threshold.
-This property will come up again in the APE framework.

 ### More than one feature
-In general, there are more than one features and class-conditional sample density functions are more complex than above, possibly leading to many decision regions.
+In general, there are multiple features and class-conditional sample density functions are more complex than above, possibly leading to many decision regions.
 Fortunately, the Bayes decision procedure applies to a recognizer's scores.
 In fact, we could think of a recognizer as a map from a large feature space to a one-dimensional space, $f: \mathbb{R}^d \mapsto \mathbb{R}$.

 Furthermore, the map returns scores such that higher values correspond to a more likely $\omega_1$ state.
 In J. Hanley and B. McNeil (1982), a score is also called a degree of suspicion, which I think captures well the idea of ordered values and their relationship to hypothesis testing.
 I think of a score as the noise that a patient would make when a doctor gently presses parts of a sore spot to locate a sprained tendon.
 A stronger shriek means that the doctor is getting closer to the torn ligament, however, its intensity doesn't tell us how far the instrument is from the damaged tendon.